casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 You can find more general details in [joining a running network](/operators/joining/) guide on how to enable new validators to join the network and provide additional security to the system.

 ## Step 7.
 Testing the Private Network
-We will describe the testing flow using an example customer.
-All the configuration options are relative to that example customer.
+We will describe the testing flow using an example customer and the below configuration options are relative to this example customer.

 **Sample files**
-- [Chainspec template](https://github.com/casper-network/casper-node/blob/0b4eead8ea1adffaea98260fe2e69dfc8b71c092/resources/private/chainspec.toml.in) that is specific to BSN private chain.
+- [Chainspec template](https://github.com/casper-network/casper-node/blob/0b4eead8ea1adffaea98260fe2e69dfc8b71c092/resources/private/chainspec.toml.in) that is specific to the customer's private chain.
 - [Accounts template](https://github.com/casper-network/casper-node/blob/0b4eead8ea1adffaea98260fe2e69dfc8b71c092/resources/private/accounts.toml.in) with one administrator in `administrators` settings.

 **IP Addresses**